Yenişehir, Bursa: Culture and tourism

 The district, which is located 52 km east of Bursa and joined the Ottoman territory in the period of Osman Gazi, was granted to the veterans by Osman Gazi under the name of sword right.
 The city, which was established at the location opened to living, was named Yenişehir.

 It has rich historical artifacts from the Ottoman period.
 The Palace Bath, which was left behind from the palace built by Osman Gazi in Yenişehir, is the Postinpuş Baba Lodge from the period of Murad I. Voyvoda Mosque (Çınarlı Mosque), built in the 14th century, Koca Sinan Pasha Complex, Bali Bey Mosque, built in the 16th century.
 Ulu Mosque, Süleyman Pasha Complex, built by Orhan Bey, Double Bath, built by Hüseyin Pasha of Yenişehir in 1645, Yarhisar Village Orhan Mosque and Clock Tower are historical buildings worth seeing.
 In addition, there are historical tumuluses in Barcın Neighborhood of Yenişehir.

 Economic structure

-The main income source of the district is agriculture.
-78.7% of the total population lives on agriculture.
-All villages provide their livelihood with agricultural production, and 10,789 people of the district center's population also provide their livelihood with agricultural production.
-Industrialization in the district, where agriculture can be made in approximately 65% of its land, has started to develop.
-In 2004 and in the total area of 173.5 hectares in the Organized Industrial Zone, by Turkey Glass Bottle Factories, Anatolia Glass Yenişehir Inc. and Thrace Glass Yenişehir Inc., two factories operating in the field of glass packaging and flat glass were established.
-The total number of workers working in both factories is 1,064.

-In addition, there are 2 vegetable oil factories, 3 flour factories, 1 dairy factory, 3 dairy workshops and 1 auto spare parts mold production factory.
-343 people are employed in these facilities.